ParthaPRay/LLM-Learning-Sources/README.md

-# LLM-Learning-Youtube-Sources
+# LLM-Learning-Sources
-This repo contains a list of Youtube channels and other sources from where LLMs should be learned.
+This repo contains a list of sources, weblinks, blogs and Youtube channels from where LLMs can and should be learned.

-# Blogs
+# Key Sources

 * Hugging Face Text Generation Inference available for AWS Inferentia2